 Introduction

-Gout is often known as the ''Disease of Kings'' [1].
-Gout is one of the most common forms of arthritis [2,3] and a common disease with a genetic predisposition [4].
-Gout currently affects over 700,000 adults in the United Kingdom and nearly 3 million individuals in the United States [5], The prevalence of gout is about 1 to 2% in males, in Japan and other countries [1].And the prevalence and incidence of gout are increasing in some epidemiological studies [6].
-Reduced excretion of urate by the kidney is the main cause for elevated urate levels [7] and lead to gout [8].
-Known risk factors for gout include hyperuricemia, obesity, hypertension, diuretic use, and alcohol consumption [9].
-So, current medical treatment could be focused on the discovered target genes influenced by SNPs.
+Gout which was ever known as the ''Disease of Kings'' [1] has been turned to a common disease which affects over 700,000 adults in the United Kingdom and nearly 3 million individuals in the United States [5].
+The prevalence of gout is about 1 to 2% in males, in Japan and other countries [1] while the prevalence and incidence of gout are increasing with a non-neglectable trend[6].
+Except for the known epidemiological risks such as hyperuricemia, obesity, hypertension, diuretic usage, and alcohol consumption [9], genetic predisposition was also thought to be an important factor[4].
+Molecular and cellular evidences has shown that reduced excretion of urate by the kidney is one of the main cause for elevated urate levels [7] and lead to gout [8].

-Recent GWAS of SUA (serum uric acid) and gout both identified several transporter genes, such as ABCG2 [10]–binding cassette (ABC), subfamily G, member 2 gene locates in a gout-susceptibility locus (MIM 138900) on chromosome 4q [11].
+Recently several independent evidences from GWAS, linkage analysis [11] and candidate gene association studies commonly support ABCG2 (binding cassette (ABC), subfamily G, member 2 gene locates in a gout-susceptibility locus (MIM 138900) on chromosome 4q [11]) [10]is highly involved in the susceptibility or pathogenesis of the gout..
 ABCG2 is a high-capacity urate exporter and that nonfunctional mutations of ABCG2 cause gout [10].
 Some findings imply that ABCG2 could be a major causative gene in Pacific regions [1].
-And demonstrated by a genome-wide linkage study of gout [11].
+And demonstrated by a genome-wide.

+The optimal method for considering different genetic models in association studies is not clear

 ABCG2 missense SNP rs2231142 which is leads to a glutamine-to-lysine amino acid substitution (Q141K) in exon5 [12]. and some researchers[1,5,8,10,12] suggest that the SNP rs2231142 polymorphism was associated with gout, but different studies use different genetic models and have different results, so this research was attempted to explore the genetic model and acquire a more reasonable and useful result by meta-analysis with the model.
 Many searches reported the associated between SNPs and uric acid or gout, but few searches take care of the relationship between uric acid beta coefficients and gout odds ratios across the SNPs.
 As to consider the relationship, two SNPs (rs6449213 and rs16890979) in SLC2A9 which is both associated with uric acid and gout [13] and rs2231142 were employed.

+Current medical treatment could be focused on the discovered target genes influenced by SNPs.

 Materials and Methods